 A survey of the major sites and monuments of ancient Greece.
 The course pays special attention to how archaeology relates to other approaches to the study of classical antiquity, e.g. history, art history, and philological studies.
 (Cross listed with CL277)

 FAH207 Survey of the Archaeology of Rome

 A survey of the major sites and monuments of the ancient Roman World.
 The course pays special attention to how archeology relates to other approaches to the study of classical antiquity e.g. history, art History, and philological studies.
 (Cross listed with CL278)

 FAH210 Art and Architecture of the Ancient World

 A survey of Egyptian, Greek, and Roman art and architecture within the historical context of the political, religious, and social practices of each culture.
 Topics include the depiction of the human figure, representation of mythological and historical subjects and the development of sacred and secular building types.
 (Cross listed as CL210.
 Formerly FA210)

 FAH212 Art & Architecture of the Middle Ages

 A survey of art and architecture examining the foundations of Early Christianity, the Byzantine Empire, and Western European cultures through the fourteenth century.
 Topics include the development of distinctive iconographies, styles, techniques, and building types to meet the needs of the religious and secular society.
 (Formerly FA212)

-An examination of European painting, sculpture and architecture of the 17th century within the religious, political, urban, and domestic spheres of society.
-Topics include artists such as Caravaggio, Bernini, Rubens, Velázquez, Rembrandt, and Poussin; the roles of art patrons, collectors and critics; urbanism and town planning; the development of art academies; and the art-historical notion of "baroque style."
-(Formerly FA216)
+An examination of 17th-century European painting, sculpture and architecture of the within the religious, political, urban, and domestic spheres of society.
+Topics include artists such as Caravaggio, Bernini, Rubens, Velázquez, Poussin, Rembrandt and Vermeer; the roles of art patrons, collectors and critics; urbanism and town planning; the development of art academies; and the art-historical notion of "baroque style."

 FAH218 Revolutions in Art: Nineteenth-Century Art